Louisiana Bar Card Lookup – Responsible Vendor Louisiana ATC Website Tutorial

 Q: How do I add a manager?

 A: The permit holder or an authorized representative must provide ATC with a signed, written notification appointing the manager.
 The notification should include the businesses name and permit number and the full name of the manager.
 You must include a Schedule A form for the manager(s) with the notification.
-The Schedule A form is available on our website under “permits” then “alcohol applications” then “supplemental documents” or Click Here
+The Schedule A form is available on the ATC website under “permits” then “alcohol applications” then “supplemental documents”.

 Q: What is required to appoint a power of attorney?